ZetaTwo/crafting-interpreters/README.md

-# crafting-interpreters
+# Crafting Interpreters - ZetaTwo's Implementation

-My implementation of the Lox language in Rust from the book Crafting Interpreters
+My implementation of the Lox language in Rust from the book [Crafting Interpreters](https://craftinginterpreters.com/)